 \chapter{Definition of Dynamical VAEs}

-In this section, we describe a general methodology for defining and training Dynamical VAEs.
-Our goal is to encompass different models proposed in the literature, that we will describe in more details later on.
-These models can be seen as particular instances of this general definition, given simplifying assumptions.
-Hopefully, this section will prepare the reader to understand well the commonalities and differences between all the models that we will review, and may motivate future developments.

-We first define a DVAE in terms of generative model, then we present the general lines of inference and training in the DVAE framework.
+In this section, we describe a general methodology for defining and training dynamical VAEs.
+Our goal is to encompass different models proposed in the literature, which we will describe in detail later.
+These models can be considered particular instances of this general definition, given simplifying assumptions.
+This section will prepare the readers to understand well the commonalities and differences among all models that we will review and may motivate future developments.
+We first define a DVAE in terms of a generative model and then present the general lines of inference and training in the DVAE framework.